damonvjanis/infusionsoft/README.md

 # Infusionsoft

+### Note
+This project hasn't seen a lot of active development because I haven't needed additional functionality and nobody else that I know of is using the package.
+Please reach out at damonvjanis@gmail.com though, I'm happy to support it if anyone starts using it!

 ## Introduction

 So much more than a wrapper!

 The Infusionsoft API is robust but there are a lot of quirks that can trip you up.
 Most significantly, Infusionsoft offers two API's instead of one: a newer REST API and an older XML-RPC API.
-Unfortunately, there are wildly significant differences between these API's in what data is available, and even field names.
+Unfortunately, there are wildly significant differences between these APIs in what data is available, and even field names.
 As an example, the contact field “First Name” that you see in the application has a backend name of “FirstName” in the XML API and a backend name of “given_name” in the REST API.

 This package intends to abstract the things that make the Infusionsoft API challenging to work with, and provide a unified interface for developers so that developers can leverage both the XML API and the REST API without being concerned with the details of each.